huntabyte/hj.run/content/articles/tailwind-wins-the-component-era.md

 date: 2024-04-09
 ---

 Ah, [TailwindCSS](https://tailwindcss.com) - the most controversial CSS framework of the decade for reasons unknown to me.
 I've never passionately hated something I didn't have to use.
 I just looked at the thing and thought, "Huh, that's interesting but not for me," and moved on like a normal person.
 But I digress.
-Let's talk about why Tailwind is winning the component era and why you should give it a shot if you're on the fence about it.
+Let's talk about one of the reasons Tailwind is winning the component era and why you should give it a shot if you're on the fence about it.

 ## Shortcomings of Scoped Styles